susanev/uw-stars-cse/142/midterm/study-sheet.md

 * Complete problems 1 – 7, write the method header for 8 (the hard programming problem) and any other details you know are in the solution (loop, if block, return statement, etc.), then go back and check your solutions for 1 – 7, and finally work on the solution for 8.
 * If you cannot solve a programming problem, solve a simpler verison instead (this will earn you lots of partial credit)
 * Do not open your test before told to begin, and stop writing when time is called; don't lose these points .. its never worth it.
-* Do not abbreviate anything on the exame, except for A/S/N on the assertion questions
+* Do not abbreviate anything on the exam, except for A/S/N on the assertion questions

 ### Reminders
 * Know where your seat is before you arrive